 Participating LEA personnel named as defendants in litigation arising from activities carried out under this MOA may request representation by the U.S. Department of Justice.
 Such requests must be made in writing directed to the Attorney General of the United States, and will be handled in coordination with the ICE Special Agent in Charge and/or the ICE Field Office Director in Phoenix, Arizona.
-Requests for representation must be presented to the ICE Office of the Chief Counsel at 2035 North Central Avenue, Phoenix, Arizona.
+Requests for representation must be presented to the ICE Office of the Chief Counsel at 2035 North Central Avenuc, Phoenix, Arizona.
 Any request for representation and related correspondence must be clearly marked "Subject to Attorney-Client Privilege."
-The Office of the Chief Counsel will forward the individual's request, together with a memorandum outlining the factual basis underlying the event(s) at issue in the lawsuit, to the ICE Office of the United States, to the Director of the Constitutional and Specialized Torts Staff, Civil Division, Department of Justice.
+The Office of the Chief Counsel will forward the individual's request, together with a memorandum outlining the factual basis underlying the event(s) at issue in the lawsuit, to the ICE Office of the Principal Legal Advisor, which will forward the request, the factual memorandum, and an advisory statement opining whether such representation would be in the interest of the United States, to the Director of the Constitutional and Specialized Torts Staff, Civil Division, Department of Justice.
 ICE will not be liable for defending or indemnifying acts of intentional misconduct on the part of participating LEA personnel.